jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - **Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage
     - e.g. one person sells tickets, another collects tickets and restricts access to ticket holders in a movie theater
 - 3.1.7 Keep it simple
-  - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design
+  - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid over-complicating the environment, organization, or product design
 - 3.1.8 Zero Trust
   - **Zero Trust**: "assume breach"; a security concept and alternative of the traditional (castle/moat) approach where nothing is automatically trusted; instead each request for activity or access is assumed to be from an unknown and untrusted location until otherwise verified
     - "Never trust, always verify" replaces "trust but verify" as a security design principle by asserting that all activities by all users/entities must be subject to control, authentication, authorization, and management at the most granular level possible